libogonek/ogonek/README.md

 Ogonek is mostly the result of me playing around with Unicode.
-Currently the library is still in alpha stages, so I don't recommend using it for anything serious.
-You are welcome to play around with it for any other reasons, though.
+Currently the library is still in alpha stages, so I don't recommend using it for anything serious, mainly because not all APIs are stabilised.
+You are welcome to play around with it for any non-serious purposes, though.

 Check out the [documentation] for more detailed information.